Leridon/rs3scantrainer/README.md

 ## Contributing

 Contributions to Clue Trainer in the form of either code or content are highly welcome.
 Check out [Getting Started](#getting-started) to see how to set up the project locally, so you can start coding.
-If you are serious about contributing a feature to Clue Trainer, please get into touch as described [here](#support) to discuss the details before spending a large amount of effort.
+If you are serious about contributing a feature to Clue Trainer, please get into touch as described [here](#support-and-feedback) to discuss the details before spending a large amount of effort.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Support
+## Support and Feedback

-You can get support, report issues or request features by either creating an [issue][issues-url], or by joining the [Clue Chasers Discord](https://discord.gg/cluechasers) and entering the [#clue-trainer](https://discord.com/channels/332595657363685377/1103737270114209825) channel.
+You can get support, report issues, request features, or leave praise or criticism by  by joining the [Clue Chasers Discord](https://discord.gg/cluechasers) and entering the [#clue-trainer](https://discord.com/channels/332595657363685377/1103737270114209825) channel.
+For support, issues and feature requests you can also create an [issue][issues-url].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>